sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 Completed project code can be viewed and executed without the use of Intelij IDEA / PyCharm.

-For other projects:

-Completed projects was commited upon completion.
-If requested for some reason, stages can be provided.

 ## Usage

 Proof of work.